-The Commission strives to ensure that its decisionmaking and regulatory systems engender the confidence of the public and participants, and that they provide the greatest possible economic development benefits and revenues to the people of the Commonwealth, reduce to the maximum extent possible the potentially negative or unintended consequences of expanded gaming, and allow an appropriate return on investment for gaming providers that assures the operation of casino-resorts of the highest quality.
+The Commission strives to ensure that its decision-making and regulatory systems engender the confidence of the public and participants, and that they provide the greatest possible economic development benefits and revenues to the people of the Commonwealth, reduce to the maximum extent possible the potentially negative or unintended consequences of expanded gaming, and allow an appropriate return on investment for gaming providers that assures the operation of casino-resorts of the highest quality.

-□ TABLE OF CONTENTS
+TABLE OF CONTENTS

 INTRODUCTION 4

-GAMBLING BEHAVIOR IN MASSACHUSETTS
+GAMBLING BEHAVIOR IN MASSACHUSETTS 6

-GUIDING VALUES AND APPROACH
+GUIDING VALUES AND APPROACH 9

-GOAL AND OBJECTIVES
+GOAL AND OBJECTIVES 12

 STRATEGIES 13

 1: COMMIT TO CORPORATE SOCIAL RESPONSIBILITY 14

 2: SUPPORT POSITIVE PLAY 16

 3: PROMOTE PUBLIC HEALTH AND SAFETY WITHIN THE PHYSICAL ENVIRONMENT 21

 4: ENSURE RESPONSIBLE MARKETING 24

 5: MANAGE HIGH-RISK FINANCIAL TRANSACTIONS 26

 6: ENGAGE THE COMMUNITY 28

 7: COMMIT TO CONTINUOUS IMPROVEMENT AND REPORTING 30

-EVALUATION ON RESPONSIBLE GAMING INITIATIVES 31
+EVALUATION OF RESPONSIBLE GAMING INITIATIVES 31

-ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS 34

-ENDNOTES
+ENDNOTES 35

-⊡ INTRODUCTION
+山 INTRODUCTION

-The Responsible Gaming Framework is intended to inform gaming regulation in Massachusetts and provide an overall orientation to responsible gaming practice and policy adopted by the MGC and gaming licensees.
+The Responsible Gaming Framework is intended to inform gambling regulation in Massachusetts and provide an overall orientation to responsible gaming practice and policy adopted by the Massachusetts Gaming Commission (MGC) and gaming licensees.
 The Framework is not designed to function as a regulation, but to guide the Commission's decisions as it promulgates regulation and develops programs and practices to support responsible gaming.
-The Responsible Gaming Framework is based on the commitment by the MGC and its licensees to the guiding value of ethical and responsible behavior.
+The Responsible Gaming Framework is based on the commitment by the MGC and its gaming licensees to the guiding value of ethical and responsible behavior.

-The Responsible Gaming Framework provides an approach through which licensees can ensure their general gaming practices are consistent with the Commission's expectations that gaming in the Commonwealth will be conducted in a manner to minimize harm.
+The Responsible Gaming Framework provides an approach through which gaming licensees can ensure their practices are consistent with the Commission's expectations that legalized gambling in the Commonwealth will be conducted in a manner to minimize harm.

 The MGC Responsible Gaming Framework supports the implementation of the expanded gaming law (Chapter 194 of the Acts of 2011, M.G.L. chapter 23K, or "the Gaming Act") of the Commonwealth of Massachusetts.
-The legislation includes a number of key mandates to ensure the successful implementation of expanded gaming including, protection for host and surrounding communities and the prevention and mitigation of social impacts and costs.
-For further information about Massachusetts' public health response to expanded gaming view the Strategic Plan: Services to Mitigate the Harms Associated with Gambling in Massachusetts.
+The legislation includes a number of key mandates to ensure the successful implementation of expanded gaming, including protection for host and surrounding communities and the prevention and mitigation of social impacts and costs.
+For further information about Massachusetts' public health response to expanded gaming, view the Strategic Plan: Services to Mitigate the Harms Associated with Gambling in Massachusetts.